 Seth said we are all connected through God.
 We live in a pantheistic universe, meaning that the universe exists within God.
 The living energy that forms God also forms the universe, and God's consciousness flows with this energy, permeating everything (including us).
 Since the universe is formed from the life energy of God, and since God is not evil, nothing in the universe can be evil, including those seemingly evil people among us.

 In this country, periodically an angry gunman will slaughter a bunch of innocent people, which will set the nation into mourning.
-Even in cases where the gunman seems to be functioning out of rage and nothing more, somewhere in his head were principles or beliefs that allowed him to do it.
+Even in cases where the gunman seems to be functioning out of rage and nothing more, somewhere in his head there must have been principles or beliefs that allowed him to do it.
 Principles and beliefs provide the On switch to unthinkable acts.

 People who lose their faith after suffering a great loss (such as the 9/11 survivors) don't understand that nothing has been lost.
 Every person who dies is still alive (in an after-death environment, according to Seth) and will be reborn, so no one has actually died.
 Furthermore, Seth said that every person chooses the time and nature of his death in advance, albeit on an unconscious level.
 Indeed, Seth said that we choose the major events of our lives in advance also.
 The likelihood, then, is that both the victims and the survivors had spiritual lessons to learn from the tragedy that they endured.
 They will take those lessons with them, and their future lives will be enhanced by what they experienced.